-The material weakness did not result in any restatements of consolidated financial statements previously reported by us, there were no changes in previously released financial results and management concluded that the consolidated financial statements included in this report present fairly, in all material respects, our financial position, results of operations, and cash flows for the periods presented, in conformity with accounting principles generally accepted in the United States.
-We have begun to develop remediation plans for the material weakness as described below:
+The material weaknesses did not result in any restatements of consolidated financial statements previously reported by us, there were no changes in previously released financial results and management concluded that the consolidated financial statements included in this report present fairly, in all material respects, our financial position, results of operations, and cash flows for the periods presented, in conformity with accounting principles generally accepted in the United States.

+We have begun to develop remediation plans for the material weaknesses as described below:

-- Utilizing external resources to support its efforts to rework certain control gaps across the various processes in Israel with identified deficiencies - Implementing enhanced documentation associated with management review controls and validation of the completeness and accuracy of key reports in Israel - Training of relevant personnel reinforcing existing policies and enhanced policies with regards to the appropriate steps and procedures required to be performed related to the execution and documentation of internal controls
+- Implementing of a new enterprise resource planning (ERP) system - Utilizing external resources to support its efforts to rework certain control gaps across the various processes in Israel and the U.S. with identified deficiencies - Implementing enhanced documentation associated with management review controls and validation of the completeness and accuracy of key reports in Israel and the U.S. - Training of relevant personnel reinforcing existing policies and enhanced policies with regards to the appropriate steps and procedures required to be performed related to the execution and documentation of internal controls